The Basics

 Global Colours – How to Change the Colours of Your Website The colours on your website shape the impression that visitors get of your church.
 With global colours in ChurchDesk, you can easily define a consistent colour palette for your entire website – saving you a lot of time and effort later on.
 Tip: Ideally, set up your global colours at the beginning of your design process.
 New elements will automatically adopt your chosen colours.
 Where to Find the Global Colours Open theFew readersSlideshow

 Your website thrives on fresh content.
 The Slideshow is a dynamic feature that lets you present the latest events or blog posts in an appealing way.
-The slideshow automatically fills itself with the content you've tagged for it, so your site stays current without you having to re-insert all the information for events and blog posts each time.Few readersIntro Website
+The slideshow automatically fills itself with the content you've tagged for it, so your site stays current without you having to re-insert all the information for events and blog posts each time. | Note: In the website editor, there are two similar functions: the Slideshow and a Slider.
+The Slider is a tool for custom-designed content, where yoFew readersInsert pdf or word file on your website

 With ChurchDesk’s website module, you can easily create a modern and informative website for your church – even without any prior experience in web design.
-The website module is available starting from the “basic” ChurchDesk package and offers a variety of options to present content like calendars, blog posts or images in a central and up-to-date way.Few readersPreviewing and Publishing Website
+The website module is available starting from the “basic” ChurchDesk package and offers a variety of options to present content like calendars, blog posts or images in a central and up-to-date way. | Tip: There will be many more articles explaining the website’s individual features in more detail.
+This article serves as a general introdFew readersPreviewing and Publishing Website

 Before a page on your ChurchDesk website becomes visible to visitors, it must be published.
 You can edit content at any time and preview your changes – but the page will only be visible to the public once you actively publish it.
 This article explains how to use the preview function and when a page actually goes online.
 Preview: See what your page will look like While editing a page in the editor, you can always check how it will appear to visitors.
 Here's how: Click “Preview”Few readersBasic technical settings in the editor

 To unleash your ChurchDesk website's full potential, it's crucial to understand and optimally utilize the various settings and configuration options.
 This article guides you through the central Editor and Website Settings, which allow you to customize your working environment and control the appearance and functionality of your entire website.
-You can access the settings via the small gear icon in the upper right corner of the screen: (https://storage.crisp.chat/users/helpdesk/website/Few readersAdd a new row
+You can access the settings via the small gear icon in the upper right corner of the screen: describes the content of an image.
+It is especially important for: Accessibility – e.g. for people with visual impairments using screen readers Search engine optimisation (SEO) – it helps Google understand your images Fallback – in case the image doesn’t load properly | Alt texts are an essential step to make your content accessible and understandable for everyone.
+Where should the alt textFew readersTechnical setting for accessible websites

 Three important technical settings for website visitors with physical limitations or other impairments are crucial to ensuring comprehensive accessibility.
 To activate these features, go to your website editor: Click the gear icon in the top left.
 Expand the additional options under "Website Settings".
 Select the last tab "Accessibility settings".
 Activate all three options there: "Enable Aria", "Enable Skip to Content", and "Enable Focus Indicator".
 Save on the greenFew readersHow do I insert a link in the footer of my website? (e.g. for the accessibility statement)

-If you want to link to an accessibility statement, you can simply place it in the footer of the website.
+If you want to link to an accessibility statement, you can simply place it in the footer of the website. | An Accessibility Statement is the public declaration by the church on the extent to which the website complies with applicable laws and regulations regarding internet accessibility.
 We recommend publishing the accessibility statement as a separate page on your website and linking it prominently in the footer of all pages.
 Creating a Subpage and Hiding it from Navigation Ideally, you sFew readersCreating and publishing the accessibility statement for the website

 As part of the legal requirements for an accessible website, it is necessary to publish a current accessibility statement that is easily available to all visitors.
-Below you’ll find guidance on how to write and publish your statement on your website.
-Recommended content and structure of the accFew readersAdd Alt Text to Images
+Below you’ll find guidance on how to write and publish your statement on your website. ||| Disclaimer: The following is merely a suggestion based on best practices from churches.
+ChurchDesk does not offer any legal advice.
+The owner of the website bears sole legal responsibility.
+Recommended content and structure of the accFew readersChecklist - Accessibility of your website

 With this checklist, you can check whether you have considered all steps for accessibility adjustments on your website, your site is accessible, and all relevant information is up-to-date.
 Have you added the Accessibility Statement?
-Create and publish the Accessibility Statement for the Website How do I add a link to the footer of my website? (e.g.,Few readers
+Create and publish the Accessibility Statement for the Website [How do I add a link to the footer of my website? (e.g.,Few readers

 Design